This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Family Challah Recipe

 This.
 Is.
 The.
 BEST.
 Challah recipe.I cannot take credit for it, however.
-My sister-in-law has been making this challah for about 20 years.
-I don’t know why, but I never asked her for the recipe until about a year ago.
+My sister-in-law has been making this challah for more than 20 years.
+I don’t know why, but I never asked her for the recipe until a few years ago.
 I’m glad I did!

 I recently asked her where she got the recipe.
 She believes it was initially a recipe included with her bread machine and, over the years, she doctored it up by, among other things, adding an additional egg yolk and increasing the amount of honey.
 Brilliant work, Jenn!

-This recipe is super easy and renders the perfect challah – bready, doughy, eggy, and slightly sweet.
+This recipe is super easy and renders the perfect challah – bready, doughy, eggy, and sweet.
+And be sure to save the egg whites for other uses, like my Chocolate Egg White Cake.

 Uses for Challah Dough

 Challah dough is also very versatile.
 Sprinkle it with any sort of seed.
 Knead in raisins, or craisins, or dried blueberries.
-Roll out the dough and spread with cinnamon sugar for a cinnamon babka or cinnamon rolls.
+Roll out the dough and spread with cinnamon sugar for a Cinnamon Babka or cinnamon rolls.
 Or, if going the savory route, use pesto.
-Better yet, use it for onion rolls.
-(That’s foreshadowing: recipe for onion rolls coming soon!)
+Better yet, use it for Onion Rolls!

 Challah is great for all sorts of sandwiches, dunking into soup, French toast, or just good, old fashioned munching.
 I love it with a shmear of cream cheese.